Preparing Your Child for a Chest X-Ray

 Use of X-Rays in Managing Cardiac Problems

-The most frequently ordered X-ray is the chest X-ray, which helps the doctor decide if the heart is big, if there is pneumonia, or if there is fluid in the lungs.
+The most frequently ordered X-ray is the chest X-ray.
+It helps the doctor decide if the heart is big, if there is pneumonia, or if there is fluid in the lungs.

-X-rays are also used during cardiac catheterizations, which allows the cardiologist to better understand the physiology of the heart, assess pressure measurements, identify sites of obstruction, and determine function.
+X-rays are also used during cardiac catheterizations.
+This allows the cardiologist to better understand the physiology of the heart, assess pressure measurements, identify sites of obstruction, and determine function.

-In addition, interventional cardiology procedures use radiation to aid placement of catheters, coils, or other devices.
+Interventional cardiology procedures use radiation to aid placement of catheters, coils or other devices.
 The radiation exposure allows the cardiologist to "treat" non-operatively specific congenital heart abnormalities.

 Safety of X-Rays